The0mikkel/ollama-discord-bot/README.md

 - `REDIS_HOST`: The host for the Redis server.
 - `REDIS_PORT`: The port for the Redis server.
 - `ADMIN_ID`: The Discord ID of the admin user.
 This user will have the ability to reset the chat.
-- `CHAT_CHANNEL_ID`: The Discord ID of the channel the bot will chat in.
-Leave empty to allow chatting in all channels.
+- `CHAT_CHANNEL_ID`: The Discord ID of the specific channel where the bot will chat.
+By default, leave this empty to allow the bot to chat in all channels.
 - `BOT_NAME`: The name of the bot.
 This is used for the bot to recognize when it is mentioned in a message.
 - `CHAT_MAX_LENGTH`: The maximum length of the chat history to store in Redis.
 This is used to limit the amount of memory used by the bot.
 - `CTX`: The context length for the Ollama API.
 This determines how much of the chat history the bot will consider when generating a response.